 Just Barely... or The Bear Came over the Mountain:

-with me.
+Bear with me.

-the bare facts.
+Just the bear facts.

-I come from,
+Where I come from,

 http://wallstreetfollies.com/